yywuzhanfei/pm566-final/README.md

 This is my PM566 Final Project.
-The website can be seen at https://yywuzhanfei.github.io/pm566-final/.
+The goal for the project is to The website can be seen at https://yywuzhanfei.github.io/pm566-final/.